Article

 4. Apply the headcount decision rule.
 Only add fixed sales headcount when you can feed them qualified opportunities at an acceptable cost and clear gross-profit payback.
 Avoid premature hiring that adds fixed overhead to an empty pipeline.

 Request a pipeline and shortlist-visibility teardown at [nuoptima.com](https://www.nuoptima.com) to diagnose where your funnel leaks and which stages cost you the most.
-If you are currently evaluating external growth partners to build this operational model, review our comparison of the best msp marketing agencies to find the right growth partner.
+If you are currently evaluating external growth partners to build this operational model, review our comparison of the best MSP marketing agencies to find the right growth partner.

 Questions